PayneLab/cptac/devdocs/00_why_we_did_what_we_done.md

 ![endometrial_multi_version_index](imgs/endo_multi_version_index.png)

-This is what the structure of the data_endometrial folder would look like if there were multiple versions of the endometrial dataset:
+This is what the structure of the data_endometrial folder would look like with multiple versions of the endometrial dataset:

 ```
 data_endometrial/